Computing the quantum guesswork: a quadratic assignment problem

 that represents a constant-time update of $\langle \mathbf{v} \rangle$.
 Hence, the complexity of the algorithm is $O(N!)$.
 Since this value also corresponds to the cardinality of set $\mathcal{V}^{\underline{N}}$, it also represents the optimal complexity for an exhaustive search.
 By denoting with $\operatorname{nextJT}$ the function that returns the pair of indexes $(i, j)$ that need to be swapped to generate the next tuple according to Heap's or Johnson-Trotter algorithm~\cite{Sed77, Knu11} and $\operatorname{false}$ if the end of the algorithm has been reached, we arrive at Algorithm~\ref{algo:gw}.

-In the appendix we present a polynomial-time algorithm that exactly computes the symmetries of $\mathcal{V}$.
-In the presence of symmetries, specifically if set $\mathcal{V}$ is centrally symmetric or vertex transitive, the complexity of Algorithm~\ref{algo:gw} can be reduced, as shown in the following.
+Our main result consists in showing that, in the presence of symmetries and specifically if set $\mathcal{V}$ is centrally symmetric or vertex transitive, the complexity of Algorithm~\ref{algo:gw} can be reduced by a more-than-quadratic factor.
+This scenario corresponds to the three-dimensional analog of the maximization version of the turbine-balancing problem~\cite{LM88} for a particular vector of coefficients, in which blades are ideally symmetrically distributed on a sphere instead of a circle.